petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ignored her "Fuck that was an expensive op, three USB firmware zero-days burnt.
 Fuck."

 Skipper sighed "You seemed happier with your work back when I was helping you with your masters."
 Barbie rolled her eyes, visibly annoyed "Yes, I know how much you liked our Tor hardware router project..."
 Skipper finished her sentence for her "...and then you graduated and somehow started an offensive cyberwarfare consulting firm."
+"A <i>hardware security</i> consulting firm — cyberwarfare stuff is the only clients I could find."
 It wasn't the first time they'd had this conversation.
 "You're my sister and I'll always love you, but this is about ethics in..."

 Barbie cut her off: "My Uber is here.
 Can we talk about this when I'm back from Utah?"